Nine stages of decay: History

+Asubha kammaţţhāna in a Thai samut khoi manuscript, about a century old.

 Various techniques of meditation on the process of bodily decay date back to early Buddhism, originating in India.
-A related meditation involves ten stages of decay.
+A related meditation, asubha kammaţţhāna involves ten stages of decay.
 Early lists of nine stages of decay can be found in the "Sutra on the Samādhi Contemplation of the Oceanlike Buddha," and the "Discourse on the Great Wisdom" (Mahaprajnaparamitita-sastra) Different purposes have been assigned to the contemplation of the nine stages of a decaying corpse, and the details of the practice transformed over time.

 Buddhist monks used the contemplation of a decaying corpse as a monastic practice to reduce sensual desire.
 In one Japanese tale, a monk called Genpin who has fallen in love with a chief councillor's wife overcomes this desire by imagining the woman's body decaying, and thus attains enlightenment by understanding the nature of the body.
-In as much as the practice served to the reduce sexual desire of a male practitioner, the corpse in question tended to be female.
+In as much as the practice served to reduce sexual desire of a male practitioner, the corpse in question tended to be female.
 However, the nine stages were also used to reduce one's attachment to one's own body, and women themselves were encouraged to participate in the contemplation of their bodily impurity.
 According to some Theravāda sources such as the Visuddhimagga, the practitioner must seek a corpse of their own sex to contemplate, as doing otherwise would be unchaste.
 The Mahaprajnaparamitita-sastra emphasises that the differences between men and women are obscured even by the first stage of decay.
 The corpses in kusōzu are explicitly female.

 In some texts, the contemplation of different phases is recommended for the elimination of different aspects of lust for the body.
 For example, the Mahaprajnaparamitita-sastra recommends phases 8 and 9 to eliminate the "lust for touch," but phases 3, 4, and 5 for the "lust for colours."
 As well as eliminating rāga (lust), the sastra claims the practice may reduce dveṣa (hatred) and moha (delusion), the other two of the three poisons in Buddhism.

 Buddhist sources also suggest that real corpses were originally observed as part of the practice, without the practitioner relying on pure imagination.
 This was possible in cultural contexts where corpses were left exposed in graveyards and fields.
 With training, the image could be retained and summoned at will, as in the tale of Genpin above.
 Later, pictorial aids developed in China, leading to the development of kusōzu as an art form in Japan. kusōzu gained aesthetic significance in addition to their meditative function as impermanence (無常 mujou) was already a major feature of Japanese art and literature.